zoxpx/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model/_index.md

 series: ra-kubernetes-security
 ---

+# Overview

+Kubernetes provides a great authentication model for its users, but storage systems could be exposed to malicious requests.
+Portworx Security provides a method to requests, further providing deployers with a complete secured system.

 The following reference architecture describes how to setup Portworx security to authenticate PVC requests from Kubernetes.
 This model leverages Kubernetes user authentication, which secures access to Namespaces, Secrets, and